Alejogb1/job-board/blog-data/emv-capk-selection.md

 id: "emv-capk-selection"
 ---

-Alright so you're asking about EMV CAPK selection right Been there done that Got the t-shirt probably have a few actually along with a couple of battle scars from debugging those payment flows
+so you're asking about EMV CAPK selection right Been there done that Got the t-shirt probably have a few actually along with a couple of battle scars from debugging those payment flows

 Ok first off let me lay down some real talk about EMV its not a walk in the park its more like a carefully choreographed dance and CAPK selection is a crucial step in that dance Its what lets the terminal figure out which public key to use for verifying the card's signature and trust me if this goes sideways you're going to have a bad time